mills32/TSConf-Sample/README.md

 ABOUT IMAGES
 ------------
 You need to convert your images to tga 256 colours, and then use tga2ts to create resources for the spg container.
-You also have to use the same 256 colours for all your images.
+Tga2ts nees a file called "levels.map" to work.
+All tiles, graphics and sprites on screen, will share the same 256 colours palette.
 This palette has to be arranged in 16 palettes, (16 colours each), because Tsconf uses the 256 colours with limitations:
 	-GFX layer can use the whole 256 colours, but I prefer to use only 16, because I saw garbage on screen when using all layers.
 	-Tile map layers use one 16 colours palette per tile (8x8 pixels each).
 Every tile can use a different palette, but only 4 consecutive palettes can be used for one layer.
 	-Sprites can use one 16 colours palette per sprite, (even if they are 64x64).
 You can select any of the 16 palettes for the sprites

+SPG
+---

+TSConf uses spg files read from a hard disc, they are some kind of rom that stores resources and programs.
+To generate them, you need spgbld and mhmt.exe.

 DMA TRANSFER
 ------------